jaylensoeur/example-address-widget/README.md

 </AddressCollection>
 ```

 functional programming paradigm will need to be explored.
-There seems to be great perform benefit using
+There seems to be great performance benefit using
 first class functions and immutables.